-Fatigue is the most common and often the most disabling symptom of MS. It may occur in several different forms:
+Fatigue is a common and often the most debilitating symptom of MS. It may occur in several different forms:

 - fatigue due to deconditioning (not being in good shape)